Foundation Models for Discovery and Exploration in Chemical Space

 \paragraph*{Author Contributions} Wadell, Bhutani and Viswanathan designed research objectives; Wadell and Bhutani developed training code and recipes with guidance on performance from Brace, Emani, Vishwanath and Ramanathan.
 Bhutani and Hegazy diagnosed and corrected model ``spikes'' using random matrix theory with guidance from Mahoney on metric interpretations and Duraisamy on optimization.
 Wadell developed Bayesian scaling analysis with input from Bhutani, Ellis-Mohr and Viswanathan on best-practices.
 Ellis-Mohr, Nayak and Varshney developed a connection between an information-theoretic framework and the observed super-linear scaling of data with model size.
 Bhutani and Wadell identified features in MIST's embedding space with guidance from Viswanathan, Mahoney, Ramsundar and Duraisamy.
-Bhutani and Wadell develop mixture property models using datasets curated using software developed by Gering; Kelly, Zhao and Viswanathan provided guidance on physics-aware state-space modeling.
+Bhutani and Wadell developed mixture property models using datasets curated using software developed by Gering; Kelly, Zhao and Viswanathan provided guidance on physics-aware state-space modeling.
 Wadell and Bhutani curated excess mixture property dataset from the literature.
-Lin collected experimental excess density data to validate the excess properties model.
-High-throughput screening workflow was developed by Wadell using models finetuned by Bhutani; target properties were selected based on discussions Bhutani, Kelly, Zhao and Viswanathan; Wadell and Varshney evaluated creativity metrics for the screening process and implications for molecular discovery.
+Chen, Lin and Simatos collected experimental excess density data to validate the excess properties model.
+High-throughput screening workflow was developed by Wadell and Bhutani using models fine-tuned by Bhutani; target properties and bounds were selected by Azumah and discussed with Kelly, Zhao and Viswanathan; Wadell and Varshney evaluated creativity metrics for the screening process and implications for molecular discovery.
 Wadell and Azumah explored trends in chemical property predictions and MIST's robustness to variations in the molecular encoding.
-All authors analyzed the data and wrote the paper.
+Bhutani and Azumah explored chemical trends in odour profiles.
+Qian, Gerkin, Amorelli and Wiltschko provided experimentally validated labels for discordant triplets.
+Bhutani explored discordance in molecular structure and odour perception with guidance from Qian, Gerkin, Amorelli, Wiltschko and Vishwanath.
+Bhutani and Stier validated the hyperbolic geometry of predicted perceptual profiles.
+All authors analyzed the data and wrote the paper. \FloatBarrier